Poplar War Memorial

 The King visited the East End immediately after the raid.
 During the funeral service the Bishop of London read to the Congregation a ‘simple and sincere’ personal message from King George, who with Queen Mary, was thinking of the children’s parents and ‘their saddened homes, especially today when the bodies of their little ones are laid to rest.’

 ‘The early ending’ the Kings message went on, ‘of young innocent lives, at all times pathetic, is made more so in these tragic and cruel circumstances.
 Their Majesties pray that the mourners may be blessed with God’s help and comfort in their sorrow’.

 A.R.
 Adams were among the local funeral directors who carried out the funeral services of the children.

 In June 2017, we were honoured to attend the centennial ceremony which was conducted in the presence of Her Majesty The Queen.
 We created and donated name plaques for each child for display on a new memorial board.

 WE ARE HERE TO HELP

-As your local funeral director we are here to help and advise you in whatever way we can.
+As your local funeral director in Rayleigh, Southend, and Benfleet, we are here to help and advise you in whatever way we can.

 We are dedicated professionals who provide a personal service to you 24 hours a day, 365 days a year.